 Please read the following statements very carefully: The CEO is often the chief architect of corporate strategy, and has the ultimate responsibility for assuring the delivery of a strategy that is consistent with the corporate values and vision.
 The CEO needs to communicate, evangelize, and lead the company in the implementation of the corporate strategy.
 Unless it experiences blind luck, a company’s strategic planning process is critical to the eventual success or failure of the enterprise.
 CEOs must view themselves as completely accountable and responsible for the corporate strategy, regardless of whether they were the original architect.

 While executives view strategy and execution as inextricably linked, they also must understand that strategy should always drive tactics.
-Some CEOs tend to let tactics determine the strategy, which is the classic example of reactive vs. proactive .
+Some CEOs tend to let tactics determine the strategy, which is the classic example of reactive vs. proactive leadership.
 A lack of strategic focus in dictating tactical initiatives is a ready-fire-aim approach to leadership that will result in higher costs, a perpetual state of chaos, and a higher emphasis on activity vs. productivity.

 So many businesses focus on execution these days that I often receive a few emails each week with headlines that support “Tactics before Strategy.”
 While I am all for exploiting trends, and I appreciate a good marketing hook as much as the next person, these emails from so-called business experts can be both misleading and dangerous to those readers who don’t possess the savvy to understand that the emails are simply pitching a product and not giving sound counsel.